Contents

 Before heading back to Venice, you’ll stop at Osteria Senz’Oste to see its famous views.

-Prosecco Wine Tastings & Venetian Renaissance Paintings and Architecture Tour
+8. Prosecco Wine Tastings & Venetian Renaissance Paintings and Architecture Tour

-On this day trip from Venice, you’ll get a little bit of everything from historic Veneto cities to the excellent Prosecco wine.
 After a little over an hour’s drive, you’ll come to Castelfranco Veneto, a beautiful Medieval town still sporting its Medieval walls.
 You’ll meet an English guide to give you a tour of the city’s history from ancient times through the Middle Ages into the modern-day.

 This city is also famous for being the birthplace of Italian Renaissance artist Giorgione.
 You’ll see a few of his works on your tour, such as the altarpiece in the city’s cathedral.